dmitriibb/cs-map-picker/README.md

-# CsMapPicker
+# CS-Map-Picker

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.
+A little home-made project for convenient map picking in the CS GO

 ## Development server